See the past, present, and future through Nagoya architecture.

 Nagoya TV Tower

-Officially named the Chubu Electric Power MIRAI TOWER but locally simply as the TV Tower, it was completed in 1954 but does not feel out of place surrounded by a constantly modernizing city.
-With a newly reopened park under it with restaurants, shops, and bars, it has once again become a great center point of the city, popular to people of all ages that has quickly turned into an outdoor drinking spot for many.
+Officially named the Chubu Electric Power MIRAI TOWER but locally known simply as the TV Tower, this structure was completed in 1954 but does not feel out of place surrounded by a constantly modernizing city.
+With a newly reopened park under it with restaurants, shops, and bars, it has once again become a great center point of the city, popular with people of all ages and has quickly turned into an outdoor gathering spot.

 The tower itself has an observatory deck, offering an amazing view of the city.
 It also has a restaurant, cafe, and even a small hotel.
-It may not be as famous as the Eiffel or Tokyo Tower, but it lays claim to the title of the oldest TV tower in Japan that doesn’t show its age!
+It may not be as famous as the Eiffel Tower or Tokyo Tower, but it lays claim to the title of the oldest TV tower in Japan!

 Nagoya TV Tower (名古屋テレビ塔)